jaspereb/FasterRCNNTutorial/README.md

 ![example detection](media/1.jpg)

+# There's a better one!
+I've recently released a similar tutorial for the Retinanet architecture and recommend using that instead.
+It's a lot simpler and performs better than FasterRCNN.
+Check it out at https://github.com/jaspereb/Retinanet-Tutorial.

 # FasterRCNNTutorial
 A FasterRCNN Tutorial in Tensorflow for beginners at object detection.
 Includes a very small dataset and screen recordings of the entire process.